UMD: A Globally Connected University

 All UMD and non-UMD students are eligible to apply.

-You must have some photography experience with a DSLR camera and be interested in using photography to convey your creative vision.
+You must have some photography experience with a DSLR camera or mirrorless cameras and be interested in using photography to convey your creative vision.
 This program involves long days of shooting followed by critique and instruction.
-You must bring your own DSLR camera and laptop on this program.
+You must bring your own DSLR camera or mirrorless camera and laptop on this program.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.